-It’s just two weeks away, the 12th annual Bonnaroo Music and Arts Festival in Manchester, Tennessee!
-I feel very lucky for it to be my 9th trip to the farm this year and I’m as excited as I’ve ever been.
-I’ve seen it all (almost) and I would like to share with you, dear reader how to best prepare for the greatest music festival on the planet.
+It’s just a week away, the 13th annual Bonnaroo Music and Arts Festival in Manchester, Tennessee!
+I feel very lucky for it to be my 10th trip to the farm this year and I’m as excited as I’ve ever been.
+I’ve seen it all (almost) and I would like to share with you, dear reader, how to best prepare for the greatest music festival on the planet.

 There are a few things you just absolutely have to survive, let alone make the most of this glorious weekend.
 And if you aren’t among the fortunate to arrive in style with an RV, you need to be ready.
 I’ll show you the ropes, kid.
 I’ll show you the ropes.

 1. Water and Sunscreen.
 Bring lots of this…it is usually a humid 90 degrees (at least) throughout the weekend and if you’re going to survive you need to drink water and wear sunscreen.
 I have teetered on the edge of passing out from heat exhaustion in a port-a-potty once upon a time.
 The darkness was closing in on me and it was not a fond moment.
 Around 30 minutes later I jumped in the mushroom fountain to cool off, and 3 hours later I woke up lying next to a merch tent.
 It happens.
 For every two beers, drink a bottle of water, at least until the sun goes down.
 Trust me.

 2. Shelter.
 BRING SHELTER, preferably a canopy to hang out under while you eat breakfast, laugh with your friends and drink and smoke and whatever else strikes your fancy.
 You will need a break from the sun from the time you wake up at 7AM until the music starts cranking on the stages around noon.
 Do you really want to bake in the sun for 5 hours before the real party even starts?
 I did it in 2004 and it was downright hellacious.
 Extra tarps are also a great idea.